 Enable security by selecting the Enable menu button on the Security menu on the top navigation pane.
 An informational message will confirm if security is enabled or disabled.

 Modify the necessary security role to add the appropriate privilege or the duty based on security noted in the informational message.

 Users having access to the privilege Subscribe to business events from service via their roles will be able to only see and subscribe to business events that have been assigned to their roles, which is described below.
 The organizational assignments that are done, if any, as part of role-based security is honored in the context of business events by letting users to only subscribe to business events in the organizations to which they have access to via their roles.
 This behavior is effective using any service calls like from Power Automate or Logic Apps.

 To ensure backward compatibility, the following behavior must be understood.

 Role-based security for business events will be disabled by default.

 Even if the feature is enabled in Feature management, role-based security will not take effect.

 Role-based security must be explicitly enabled in the business events catalog via the Security menu.

 After role-based security is enabled completely, security will be enforced henceforth.
-This will mean that any user with administration role will not notice any change in behavior.
-However, any non-admin users will either only see business events to which their roles were assigned to in the business events catalog security configuration or they will not see any business events because their roles were not assigned to any business events.
+This will mean that any user with an administration role will not notice any change in behavior.
+However, any non-admin users either will see only business events that their roles were assigned to in the business events catalog security configuration or won't see any business events because their roles were not assigned to any business events.